jmcollin78/versatile_thermostat/documentation/en/feature-autotpi.md

     *   **Failure detected**: Learning is suspended if a heating or cooling anomaly is detected (e.g., temperature not rising despite heating), to avoid learning incorrect coefficients.
     *   **Central Boiler**: If the thermostat depends on a central boiler, learning is suspended if the boiler is not activated (even if the thermostat is calling for heat).
 3.  **Calculation (Learning)**:
     *   **Case 1: Indoor Coefficient**.
-If the temperature moved in the right direction significantly (> 0.05°C), it calculates the ratio between the real evolution **(over the full cycle, including inertia)** and the expected theoretical evolution (corrected by the calibrated capacity).
+If the temperature moved in the right direction significantly (> 0.05°C, or > 0.01°C if power > 95%), it calculates the ratio between the real evolution **(over the full cycle, including inertia)** and the expected theoretical evolution (corrected by the calibrated capacity).
 It adjusts `CoeffInt` to reduce the gap.
     *   **Case 2: Outdoor Coefficient**.
 If indoor learning was not possible and the temperature gap is significant (> 0.1°C), it adjusts `CoeffExt` to compensate for losses.
         *   **Important**: Outdoor coefficient learning is **blocked** if the temperature gap is too large (> 0.5°C).
 This ensures that `Kext` (which represents equilibrium losses) is not skewed by ramp-up dynamic issues (which are the responsibility of `Kint`).
     *   **Case 3: Rapid Corrections (Boost/Deboost)**.
 In parallel, the system monitors critical anomalies: